cesehub/cesehub/README.md

 You should see two folders on your local machine now.
 One is `cesehub` and another is `cesehub-dev`.

-### Edit the Source Code That You Just Cloned to Your Local Machine
+### Edit the Source Code that You Just Cloned to Your Local Machine

 Please go to the folder `cese-dev`, create the branch for development by